 One of the board's roles in a family enterprise is to develop and monitor the organization's progress in achieving its strategy.
-To do this, it is imperative that the board of directors include a mix of skills, experience, and backgrounds necessary to guide the company through change and create paths to growth.
+To do this, it is imperative that the board of directors include the mix of skills, experience and backgrounds necessary to guide the company through change and create paths to growth.

 Many family enterprises start out with family members filling all seats on the board.
-But as complexity and growth opportunities increase, it is important to find independent directors outside the family to bring new and diverse insights that support current and future strategies.
+But as complexity and growth opportunities increase it become important to find board members from outside the family.
+These independent directors can bring new and diverse insights that support current and future strategies.

 Every board is unique, but many have similar needs with regard to the qualities of a successful board member.
 Generally speaking, strong boards are marked by diversity — including experience, background, age, gender, ethnicity and style.
 Boards should consider these different attributes to help define the ideal board member and select the best match.